Space Technology 5

 Space Technology 5 (ST5) of the NASA New Millennium program was a test of ten new technologies aboard a group of microsatellites.
 Developed by NASA Goddard Space Flight Center, the three individual small spacecraft were launched together from the belly of a Lockheed L-1011 aboard the Pegasus XL rocket, on 22 March 2006.
-One technology involved antennas that were designed by computers using an evolutionary AI system developed at NASA Ames Research Center.
+One technology involved antennas that were designed by computers using an evolutionary algorithm system developed at NASA Ames Research Center.
 The ST5 on-board flight computer, the C&DH (Command & Data Handling) system, was based on a Mongoose-V radiation-hardened microprocessor.

 On 30 June 2006 the satellites making up ST5 were shut down after successfully completing their technology validation mission.

 Mission objectives

 ST5's objective was to demonstrate and flight qualify several innovative technologies and concepts for application to future space missions.